 - Support in translation from a university MFA student

 - $250 transportation stipend for the fellowship and subsequent event travel

-- Publication of their final collection of stories (print & digital)
+- Publication in the final collection of stories (print & digital)

 - Marketing support and book tour promotional opportunities

 fellowship commitments and requirements

 Applicants should be interested in writing about issues relating to identity, culture, and place, as well as passionate about sharing their voice and the voices of their communities.
 Fellows commit to attending all three residencies at the set dates, completing their writing projects for publication within the timeline provided (between December 1, 2018, and March 15, 2019), holding one reading in their town, and attending the final book launch events in May and June of 2019.

 Fellows also commit to attending a set number of book tour events during the eight-month period after the book launches (estimated 7-10).
 A travel stipend is provided to support these visits.

 This program is open to all Iowa residents who identify as Iowans and identify with more than one culture.
 Examples include—but are not limited to—Iowans from immigrant families (first, second, or third generation), people of mixed heritage, Native American/First Nations heritage, Polynesian heritage, and so on.
 We also accept applications from adoptees.

 A general understanding of English is important to ensure the fellows can make the most of the BIWF experience and can communicate with the workshop instructors and other fellows.
 Translators are provided for translating the written works for the final publication, so fellows need not be fluent in their second cultural language.